beamstriz/beamstriz/README.md

-## Olá!
-Eu sou a Ana!
+### Hi there, I'm Ana! 😁

-- 🔭 Estou atualmente estagiando na Advocacia-Geral da União
+- 👩‍💻 Software Developer and IT Technician
-- 🌱 Estudando Java com Spring
+- 👩‍🎓 Studied Computer Science
-- 🤔 Estou aprimorando meus conhecimentos em back-end
+- 🤔 Currently studying backend development with Java using Spring Boot
-- 📫 Como me encontrar: anamotasoa@gmail.com
+- 📫 How to find me: anamotasoa@gmail.com

 <p align="center">